luizbgomide/sovereign/index.md

 #### 2024-07-30
 - Give the spell level headers unique names so the hyperlinks work
+- Rename "arts and spells" to "progression" to be more clear

 #### 2024-07-28
 - Build a table of contents for the index and each section.